Lasting Legacy of Pope Francis: A Look at the Influence on History

 November 2016: Establishment of the World Day of the Poor

-On 20 November 2016, Pope Francis established the World Day of the Poor in his Apostolic Letter, Misericordia et Misera, to celebrate the end of the Extraordinary Jubilee of Mercy.
+On 20 November 2016, Pope Francis established the World Day of the Poor in his Apostolic Letter, Misericordia et Misera, issued to celebrate the end of the Extraordinary Jubilee of Mercy.

 In 2016, Pope Francis was included in Forbes lists of most powerful people in the world.

-September 2017: Admission of Mishandling the Inzoli Case
+September 2017: Francis Admits Mishandling Inzoli Case

 2018: Revision of Catechism on Death Penalty